squishyu/love-builder/README.md

 # Love Builder
-### Love2D packaging script for Windows x64/x86
+### Love2D packaging script

-This script generates zip files containing your packaged game for 32 and 64 bit Windows.
+This script generates zip files containing your packaged game for Windows and Linux.
 Currently the script only works with Love2D 0.10.2 which comes included.

 ## Usage